 Any challenges faced

-⦁ It will struggle to detect wherever a bunch of leaves is present in images/videos.
+⦁ It will struggle to detect fruits wherever other fruits images/videos or complex backgrounds are present in images/videos.

-For more accuracy, collect the dataset from different angles and balance the dataset for both classes by reducing the mismatch in the number of images.
+For more accuracy, collect the dataset from different angles, include complex environments, and balance the dataset for all the classes by reducing the mismatch in the number of images.
 You need not worry about class imbalance if images in your dataset are balanced for all classes.